Carrier SAS files for Chapter 11 bankruptcy protection in US

 Filing for Chapter 11 in New York puts civil litigation on hold while the business reorganizes its finances, dubbed SAS Forward.

-SAS said that its operations and flight schedule will be unaffected by the announcement.
+It added that its operations and flight schedule will be unaffected, and SAS will continue to serve its customers as normal.

-Anko van der Werff, CEO of SAS, said that the strike accelerated the move.
-“I think we have been very clear that this could happen,” he said.
+Anko van der Werff, CEO of SAS, said that ”the strike has accelerated it,” adding "I think we have been very clear that this could happen.”

 “The important thing is that this is about bankruptcy protection, it is not about a bankruptcy, but it is about financial reconstruction,” van der Werff said.

-The carrier said it is “in well advanced discussions with a number of potential lenders ... to support its operations throughout this court-supervised process.”

-The rescue plan, presented in February, is aimed at securing long-term competitiveness.

-The pilots reacted strongly to the news of the Chapter 11 filing.
+The pilots reacted strongly to the news.
 Roger Klokset, head of the SAS pilots union, said the group “had stretched negotiations and mediation from November last year until the day before the application, without ever having the intention of entering into an agreement with the SAS pilots."

-The pilots in Denmark, Sweden and Norway walked out on Monday, citing inadequate pay and working conditions and expressing dissatisfaction with the decision by the carrier to hire new pilots to fill vacancies at its subsidiary airlines, SAS Link and SAS Connect, rather than re-hire former company pilots laid off due to the pandemic.
+The pilots announced their strike on Monday, citing inadequate pay and working conditions and expressing dissatisfaction with the decision by the carrier to hire new pilots to fill vacancies at its subsidiary airlines, SAS Link and SAS Connect, rather than re-hire former company pilots laid off due to the pandemic.

-Van der Werff said the strike was "devastating for SAS and puts the company’s future together with the jobs of thousands of colleagues at stake.”

-The walkout is estimated to lead to the cancellation of approximately 50% of all scheduled SAS flights and impact around 30,000 passengers per day.
-Flights operated by SAS Link, SAS Connect and SAS’ external partners are not affected.